 Digging for Diamonds

-Ever wonder where treasure can be found in Arkansas?
-Crater of Diamonds State Park is the only diamond-producing site in the world where the public can search for diamonds.
-And the policy here is "finders, keepers."
-The diamonds you find are yours to keep.
+Where can diamonds be found?
+The answer might surprise you.
+Arkansas’s Crater of Diamonds State Park is the only diamond-producing site in the world where the public can search for diamonds.
+And the policy here is "finders, keepers," meaning the diamonds you find are yours to keep.

 To hunt for diamonds you will search atop a 37 1/2-acre plowed field, the eroded surface of an ancient, gem-bearing volcanic crater.
 You will access this field through the Diamond Discovery Center, an engaging interpretive center featuring exhibits and an A/V program explaining the three most popular methods of searching for diamonds.
 The park staff provides free identification and certification of diamonds found here.